0

 Reared By Dad

-A wise parent understands their child’s incompleteness.
-They realize how their most important job as parents is to cooperate with the Lord by leading the child to Christ (John 14:6).
-Providing food, clothing, and shelter is essential, but they are subordinate to their primary job (Matthew 6:33).
+Christian parents understand a child’s lack of wholeness.
+They realize that their most important job as parents is to cooperate with the Lord by leading the child to Christ (John 14:6).
+While providing food, clothing, and shelter is vital to their wellbeing, they are subordinate to their primary job (Matthew 6:33).
+The father is the leader in this parenting adventure.
+Though only Christ can redeem, the dad is the primary shaping influence in a child’s life.
+It is his job to set a Godward orientation in the home.
+Perhaps, a time of reflection for us dads would be beneficial.

-• Dad, how are you doing in pointing your child(ren) to Jesus?
+• Dad, how are you doing in pointing your children to Jesus?

 • Are they moving toward Jesus or farther from Jesus?

 As you can see in the graphic, Mable’s circle regressed rather than progressed.
 The word regression can mean heading toward a less developed state of being.
-Mable came into the world incomplete, and after eighteen years with her parents, she was worse off than when she came into their family.
+Mable came into the world incomplete, and after eighteen years with her parents, she was worse off than when she came into the world.
+Her parents did not help her to Jesus.
+They became a liability to her instead of an asset.
+They obstructed her path with poor parenting practices.
+Like Adam, they chose selfishness over cooperating with God in the salvation and sanctification of their daughter (Genesis 2:16-17, 3:6).

 Broken Compass

-If her parents had a desire to know and love God most of all (Matthew 22:36-40), which would have been evidenced by their authentic modeling of the life of Christ (1 Corinthians 11:1), the chances would have been higher for Mable to look to Jesus first, rather than choosing other fallen solutions.
+By the time Mable transitioned to her teenage years, she had checked out as she counted the days until she could leave her home.
+Disappointed by Adam and disappointed by her parents, she was looking for someone else to give her what she craved.
+Whenever you increase a person’s Adamic tendencies, as Mable’s parents did, it becomes increasingly difficult for them to want a relationship with God or to think about God as the one and only solution for their problems.
+If her parents had a desire to know and love God most of all (Matthew 22:36-40), which would have been evidenced by their authentic modeling of the life of Christ (1 Corinthians 11:1), the chances would have been more significant for Mable to look to Jesus first, rather than choosing fallen replacements.

 In Walked Biff

-He was just like Adam and her dad–a big disappointment.
+Mable’s thoughts were a mess as her desires ran wild.
+The fires of lust were raging with no possibility of abating (Song of Solomon 2:7)—until their first year of marriage, which officially extinguished the fire.
+Mable was left looking at the charred remains of her poor decision-making.
+Biff was not what she had made herself believe him to be.
+He was just like Adam and her dad—a big disappointment.
 The three primary men in her life pushed her farther from the Lord.
-The natural regression of Mable was complete.
-Rather than finding wholeness in life, the void in her soul could not have been more extensive.
+Mable’s natural regression was complete.
+Rather than finding wholeness in life, her soul’s void could not have been wider.

 Leading Men

-She is a victim like we all are victims of the fall.
+This juncture is where we must guard our hearts.
+The temptation could be to make Mable a full-fledged victim in our story.
+Mable is not unique.
+She is representative of every person born in Adam.
+She is a victim, like we all are, of the fall.
 But she is a culpable victim or a sinning victim.
-This tension is where Mable must guard her heart if she wants to pull out of this lousy life pattern that was born out of self-serving and angry decisions.
+This tension is where Mable must guard her heart if she wants to pull out of this lousy life pattern that was born out of self-serving and angry reactions.
+Her sourness toward life could exacerbate her problems.
+If she chooses to play the victim card, she will continue her entanglements in the same sinful choices that Adam, Dad, and Biff have made.

+No matter how far you are from God or how you got to where you are, the process of finding God is the same.
+If she lets unforgiveness, bitterness, self-pity, anger, self-righteousness, or self-reliance rule her heart, the lifelong disappointment will continue.
+At any point in her life, she could have chosen Christ over selfishness.
+Rather than changing her life course, she pursued self-fulfillment through ungodly means.
 How she thinks about and reacts to her current situation could further enslave her, or it could be the impetus that slings her back around and toward the Lord.
-The only way for this to happen is if she will give up her pursuit of trying to self-satisfy her Adamic cravings.
+The only way for this to happen is if she gives up her pursuit of trying to satisfy her cravings by self-reliance.

 The Fourth Man

 Mable cannot trust Adam.
 She will not trust her dad.
 She does not want to trust Biff.
-But she is still tempted to trust herself, not realizing that she is no different from them.
+But she is still tempted to trust herself, not realizing that she is no different from the three men in her life.
 Thinking we are different from the other fallen people in our lives is a common mistake people make.
+We are all cut from the same Adamic cloth.
+Adam’s, Dad’s, and Biff’s mistakes are no different, in essence, from the ones Mable has made.
+All four of them have chosen an anti-God path.

 • She chose to sleep with Biff.